FROG: A new people detection dataset for knee-high 2D range finders: Acknowledgements

 \section{Acknowledgements}

-This work is partially funded by the Programa Operativo FEDER Andalucía 2014-2020, Consejería de Economía, Conocimiento y Universidades (DeepBot, PY20\_00817) and by the projects NHoA PLEC2021-007868 and NORDIC TED2021-132476B-I00, funded by MCIN/AEI/10.13039/501100011033 and the European Union ``NextGenerationEU''/``PRTR''.
+\textbf{Funding:} This work is partially supported by the project PICRAH4.0 (PLEC2023-010353) funded by programa Transmisiones 2023 del Ministerio de Ciencia e Innovaci\'on, and by the project NORDIC (TED2021-132476B-I00) funded by MCIN/AEI/10.13039/501100011033 and the European Union ``NextGenerationEU''/``PRTR''.

+\textbf{Data availability:} The FROG dataset is available at: \url{https://robotics.upo.es/datasets/frog/laser2d_people/}.
+The dataset is based upon prior published work \cite{Ramon2014}, and no personally identifying data is present due to the nature of 2D LiDAR data.